Tell me about yourself | Main Region | TS

 But knowing how to introduce yourself in a job interview in a succinct way takes careful thought – what do you include and what do you leave out, for instance?
 By structuring your response in three parts, you will cover all the relevant points and keep the interviewer engaged with your story.
 Here’s how:

-Three steps to answer the “Tell us about yourself” interview question
+Three steps to answer the “Tell us about yourself” job interview question

 1. Share relevant job qualifications and experiences

+Don't get too personal, keep it professional at least until you've got a good read on the room.
 Start your answer by sharing your experiences and education that relate directly to the role you’re interviewing for.
-The key here is relevancy – in all likelihood, the paper-route you had when you were 15 has no bearing on your ability to succeed in this role, so don’t share your entire life story!
-Instead, keep your answer brief by providing your interviewer with what they want to hear – an overview of your professional background.
+The key here is relevancy – in all likelihood, the paper-route you had when you were 15 has no bearing on your ability to succeed in this role, so don’t share your entire life story.
+Instead, keep your answer brief by providing your interviewer with what they want to hear – an overview of your professional background and years of experience.
 Only mention qualifications that support your job application.

 By firstly outlining your relevant education and career history, you’re setting the scene for the interviewer by describing how you got to the position you are in today.